trofima/clean-architecture-playground/README.md

 In this example I implement part of backoffice for the online store.
 I do not intend to cover all edge cases and implement fully functional online store admin app. <b>I intend to implement practical example of several parts just as a showcase</b>.
 The following user stories will give you idea of what is or going to be covered.

 ### Render Order List
-User should see list of the orders.
+User should see list of the orders (first page) and total order count.
 Each order should contain id, created date, customer name, sum, payment status, fulfillment status.

 ### Open Order
 User should be able to open the order to see its details.